Leopard Danio (Danio Rerio)

 The Leopard Danio is a very hardy, friendly, peaceful and attractive fish.
-They make a great addition to any community aquarium, especially alongside other Danio species and are suitable for any level of fish keepers.
+They make a great addition to any community aquarium, especially alongside other Danio species, suitable for any fish keepers level.

 This fish is a colour morph of the Zebra Danio and displays a lovely golden brown metallic colour dotted with greyish-blue spots.
 They have a barbel at the end of each lip.
-There is also a long-finned version of this fish that has been developed that sports long, flowing fins and an extended tail.
-In both forms, they are eyecatching active fish.
+A long-finned version of this fish has been developed that sports long, flowing fins and an extended tail.
+In both forms, they are eye-catching active fish.

 |Scientific Name||Danio Rerio|

 |Difficulty||Beginner - Intermediate|